 - 30-day free trial is very useful for people accessing telemedicine for the first time

-- Veterans and active duty pay only $49 per visit
+- Veterans and active duty military pay only $49 per visit

 - Membership is relatively low-cost